-In figure 1, the dinosaur and the enlarged dinosaur head are two images.
+Interaction patterns in presentation tools: The dinosaur and the enlarged dinosaur head are two images.
 A red box is put over the dinosaur and should trigger a property switch, i.e. change the visibility of the dinosaur head.
 The SWITCH BETWEEN OBJECT STATES pattern can be directly assigned to the elements.

-However, in training sessions with teachers and pupils we found out that many users understood the patterns of basic interaction but did not know in which context to use them.
-For example everybody understood what a SWITCH BETWEEN OBJECT STATES is and how it works.
+However, in training sessions with teachers and pupils, we found out that many users understood the patterns of basic interaction, but did not know in which context to use them.
+For example, everybody understood what a SWITCH BETWEEN OBJECT STATES is and how it works.
 But using this pattern for DYNAMIC LABELS or to HIGHLIGHT INFORMATION was a more challenging task and required our assistance.
-Either the visualization techniques were not known or the users had difficulties to map them to the patterns included in the visual language.
-To capture our knowledge about visualization methods we created a new class of patterns, including patterns such as ADJUST MOVEMENT SPEED, CHANGE LEVEL OF DETAIL, DETAILS ON DEMAND, MOVE OBJECTS TO COMPARE, and SELECTION-BY-THUMBNAILS.
-By linking these patterns to the basic interaction patterns we made the mapping from visualization methods to interaction primitives explicit.
-The first step towards a pattern language was done.
+Either the visualization techniques were not known or the users had difficulties in mapping them to the patterns included in the visual language.
+To capture our knowledge about visualization methods, we created a new class of patterns, such as ADJUST MOVEMENT SPEED, CHANGE LEVEL OF DETAIL, DETAILS ON DEMAND, MOVE OBJECTS TO COMPARE, and SELECTION-BY-THUMBNAILS.
+By linking these patterns to the basic interaction patterns, we made the mapping from visualization methods to interaction primitives explicit.
+The first step towards a pattern language had been made.